-The Office of History and Archaeology is proud to announce a new Training Grant opportunity for Certified Local Government historic preservation staff and board members!
+The Office of History and Archaeology is proud to announce Round 2 of FY2020 and Round 1 FY2021 Certified Local Government Historic Preservation Fund grants.

 When the Office of History and Archaeology can, it makes these funds available from its annual Historic Preservation Fund grant to help owners of historic properties with rehabilitation projects.
 Individuals, non-profit organizations, businesses, Native and local governmental entities can apply.
 All work must follow The Secretary of the Interior’s Standards for Treatment of Historic Properties, and owners must execute a covenant to protect the historic character of the property.
 The grants are for a maximum of $24,000, must be matched one-to-one and are awarded on a competitive basis.

 Ten percent of the annual Historic Preservation Fund grant to Alaska is designated for Certified Local Government projects.
 Local governments with approved historic preservation programs and designated Certified Local Governments are eligible for these grants.
 The grants are administered through the Office of History and Archaeology and reviewed by the Alaska Historical Commission.
 The grants are for historic preservation projects, must be matched, and are awarded on a competitive basis.

 The Alaska Historical Commission promotes special initiatives, such as commemorating anniversaries of significant events in Alaska history, when there is widespread state support for them.
 The commission works with the Office of History and Archaeology to make funds available for planning, research, interpretation, public education, and development projects to assist these initiatives.
 The grants must be matched and are awarded on a competitive basis.

 550 West 7th Avenue, Suite 1380

 Anchorage, AK 99501